 We maintain a defined contribution retirement plan that provides eligible U.S. employees with an opportunity to save for retirement on a tax advantaged basis.
 Eligible employees may defer eligible compensation on a pre-tax basis, up to the statutorily prescribed annual limits on contributions under the Code.
 Employee contributions are allocated to each participant's individual account and are then invested in selected investment alternatives according to the participant's directions.
 Employees are immediately and fully vested in their contributions.
 The 401(k) plan is intended to be qualified under Section 401(a) of the Code with the 401(k) plan's related trust intended to be tax exempt under Section 501(a) of the Code.
-As a tax-qualified retirement plan, contributions to the 401(k) plan and earnings on those contributions are not taxable to the employees until distributed from the 401(k) plan.
-The Company historically made discretionary contributions to the 401(k) Plan for the benefit of certain employees excluding executive officers.
+As a tax-qualified retirement plan, contributions to the 401(k) plan for the benefit of certain employees excluding executive officers.